-Thoracic mobility is one of the most important mobility drills for the fitness athlete.
+Thoracic mobility is one of the most important areas for range of motion in the fitness athlete.
 The thoracic spine plays a huge role in keeping the shoulders and the lumbar spine working properly, and pain-free.
-To test thoracic mobility, I look at the rotation in each direction.
+To test thoracic spine mobility, I look at the rotation range of motion in each direction.
 This lets me know if there is a unilateral restriction.
 Limited rotation also means there will be decreased extension in the thoracic spine.

 For a full thoracic spine mobility plan, check out my THORACIC MOBILITY OVERHAUL PROGRAM.

-Sidelying rotations make a great warm-up for anyone with a unilateral restriction and can be done without any equipment.
+Side-lying rotations make a great warm-up for anyone with a unilateral restriction in thoracic spine motion and can be done without any equipment.
 For those that have cervical spine pain, lying your head on a foam roller can be a nice addition to this movement.

 Quadruped rotations have a distinct advantage because, with the use of resistance bands, we can actually load thoracic movement lightly.
 Loading the movement helps create a little stability in the spine and will help athletes “lock-in” any mobility gains they get a little better.

 Bench Thoracic Spine Extensions

 These do a great exercise to incorporate a little mobility into the triceps, as well as the shoulders and thoracic spine.
 A partner can provide some overpressure by pushing between the shoulder blades for a further push into mobility restrictions.
 The following video explains how to change your set up to bias the upper back vs. the shoulders.

 Foam Roll With Weight

-The foam roll holding a weight allows an athlete to provide some self-overpressure while mobilizing the thoracic spine and shoulders.
+The foam roll holding a weight allows an athlete to provide some self-overpressure while working thoracic spine mobility and shoulder range.
 Make sure the abdominals stay contracted to prevent lumbar hyperextension, as this will decrease this stretch’s usefulness.
 To work on this, cue the athlete to keep their rib cage down.

 The Barbell Opener is my absolute favorite drill for improving thoracic mobility.
 It mobilizes the upper back and the shoulders simultaneously.
 I have my hand width equal to whatever exercise I’m doing that day (wide for snatches, narrow for pressing).
 Adding some partner overpressure makes this an amazing mobility drill.